Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

     #load "osx.jai";
 }
 ```
+There is a nice illustration of this in example § 29.8.

 ## 26.4 Inserting code with #insert
 The **#insert** directive inserts a piece of compile-time generated code into a procedure or a struct.